Young couple looks at papers and a laptop.

 Why should you consolidate credit card debt?

-Consolidating credit card debt can offer several benefits.
+Better debt management: Consolidating credit card debt can offer several benefits.
 You’ll have fewer accounts and due dates to manage, which can make it easier to track your debt and organize your personal finances.
 As a result, you might be less likely to accidentally miss a payment and have to pay a fee or hurt your credit score.

 The intro rate and promotional period can vary depending on the card.
-For example, one card might offer you a 0% intro APR for 15 months, while another card may only offer the intro rate for a shorter time period.
+For example, one card might offer you a low introductory APR for 15 months, while another card may only offer the intro rate for a shorter time period.
 You also might receive balance transfer offers on your current credit cards, but you generally can’t transfer balances between credit cards or loans from the same company.

-Ideally, you may want to pay off the balance before the end of the promotional period.
+Ideally, you may want to pay off the credit card balance before the end of the promotional period.
 If you don’t, any remaining balance will start to accrue interest at the card’s standard APR.
 Also, check if there’s a promotional rate on purchases.
 If there isn’t, making purchases will cause you to accrue interest on both your purchases and your transferred balances.

 Taking out a loan for credit card debt consolidation

-Another option is to take out a loan and use the proceeds to pay off your credit card balances.
+Another option is to take out a debt consolidation loan and use the proceeds to pay off your credit card balances.
 People often turn to unsecured personal loans for consolidating credit card debt.
 You could also look into a home equity loan or line of credit, but be careful about taking on additional debt that puts your home at risk.

 Personal loans may offer a lower interest rate than credit cards, and they often have fixed rates and repayment periods.
 Some people like the certainty this brings, as you can budget for your monthly payment and know when you’ll pay off the debt.
 However, personal loans don’t have 0% APR offers, and some lenders charge an origination fee.